Why Are We Really Sorry?

 This couldn't be happening, I thought.
 My mom ran a successful real estate business in Hong Kong.
 Back in the day, she was one of the first people I knew to have a cell phone (one of those walkie talkie kinds!).
 She would rattle off phone numbers of locksmiths, plumbers, repair guys all from heart.

 My mom's doctor in Singapore had told my husband that she had early onset dementia.
 I remember my heart pounding loudly above my chest when he later told me.
-My mom's only friend Vivian, as of late, would join her at the food court, dine with her and keep her company, echoed the same sentiments.
+My mom's only friend Vivian, as of late, would join her at the food court, dine with her and keep her company.
+She too echoed the same sentiments.
 Vivian's own mother also had dementia.

 I cried then and have since cried a lot.
 I cried because I didn't want to lose my mom to dementia.
 I cried because I didn't want to get dementia.
 I cried because of the strain it was putting on my family--we have since moved my mom back to California where she is living with my dad.
 I cried because I felt sorry for myself, because I felt so powerless, and just because.